Skip to Content

 Although swaddling your baby with their arms down at their sides is often what feels most secure to them, someday your baby might want their hands out of the swaddle.

 Eventually we realized that she was waking herself up because she was struggling to achieve that self-soothing maneuver.
-The hard work she had to put into freeing her arms was enough to wake her from the deepest sleeps.

 The beauty of swaddling is that there are ways to do it while still allowing for some movement, whether it’s one or two arms out.
 Try a few different methods and see how your baby reacts to each.